MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M00L00_Validate_Lab_Environment.md

 3. Explore the different areas in **Settings** that you are interested in but do not make any changes yet.

-**NOTE** Depending on the browser that you are using, it is suggested that you diable any pop-up blockers that maybe enabled.
+**NOTE** Depending on the browser that you are using, it is suggested that you disable any pop-up blockers that maybe enabled.
 This will prevent popup screens from not appearing as they should.